emqx/neuron-docs/en_US/mqtt.md

 # MQTT Topics

-All topics for interaction between client and neuron with read, write command.
+The following topics are used for read/write interaction between client and neuron.

 The **client-id** in all topics refers to the actual MQTT client id, which is set in the northbound application configuration in the Neuron UI.